UWE-Ruby/week-21/README.md

 ## The Monkey in the Jungle

-Monkey-patching is a powerful tool in Ruby at your disposal.
+Monkey-patching is a powerful tool in Ruby that is at your disposal.
 And ["with great power comes great responsibility"](http://en.wikipedia.org/wiki/Uncle_Ben#.22With_great_power_comes_great_responsibility.22).
 It gets a bad name because of the often unintended confusion and damage that it can cause within your own code and code other people have implemented.

 ### Exercise